krateoplatformops/azuredevops-provider-kog-chart/README.md

 You can learn more about the fork-related fields in the [Azure DevOps documentation](https://learn.microsoft.com/en-us/rest/api/azure/devops/git/repositories/create#create-a-fork-of-a-parent-repository).

-##### Main changes w.r.t. original OAS for `GitRepository`

-The path parameter `project` has been changed to `projectId` on every endpoint that requires it.
-Otherwise there would be a potential clash between `project` field in path and `project` field in the response body that would cause issues with Rest Dynamic Controller.
-Note that `projectId` could be either a project name or a project ID even if the field is named `projectId`.

-The path parameter `repositoryId` has been changed to `id` on every endpoint that requires it.
-This is done to align with the naming convention used in response bodies.

-In the `delete` endpoint the response status code has been changed from `200` to `204` as the Azure DevOps REST API returns a `204 No Content` status code when a repository is deleted successfully.

-Some schemas were created, such as `GitRepositoryUpdateOptions`.
-This schema is used in the `update` operation of the `GitRepository` resource to allow updating only the name and default branch of a Git repository.

 ## Authentication

 The authentication to the Azure DevOps REST API is managed using 2 resources (both are required):